Internships

 •Tools (calipers, compass, DBH tape, tags, etc.)

-•Tecnu and Fels-Naptha soap to wash off poison oak oils
+•Tecnu and Fels-Naptha soap and alcohol-based hand sanitizer to wash off poison oak oils

 Note on jumpsuits/coveralls: If we are working in an area with poison oak, you are required to wear a suit, even if you think you are immune.
 This is partly to protect you, but mostly to protect the large number of highly sensitive people across campus from the oils that would be on your clothes.
 We’ve already sent at least one person to the ER with systemic reaction to PO through secondary contact.
 Take off your cotton jumpsuit before coming back to the lab or office.
 Peel off your suit from the inside, so as not to let the outside touch your hands and clothes, then fold it up (inside out) and put it in the hamper in 490 Nat Sci 2 (FERP lab).
 Use Tecnu or Fels-Naptha soap to wash exposed skin if you’re worried about contact with poison oak oil.